avigoldman/fuse-email/README.md

 Once there selected the required permissions and store the generated key somewhere safe as you won't be able to access it again.

 ### Configuring your sending domain
-The sending domain is the domain that your bot will send emails from (.e.g. my_robot@my_sending_domain.com).
+The sending domain is the domain that you will send emails from (.e.g. hi.there@sendingdomain.com).

 Add your domain in the [Sending Domains](https://app.sparkpost.com/account/sending-domains) section.
 You'll need to verify ownership of the domain through the methods provided in the UI.

 ### Configuring your inbound domain

-Your inbound domain is the domain at which your bot will receive emails.
+Your inbound domain is the domain at which you will receive emails.
 It can be the same address as your sending domain.
-If you use any email address at that domain then you should use a subdomain of your sending domain or a different domain entirely.
-Otherwise your bot will get all your emails.

 Add the following MX records to your inbound domain's DNS